bzethmayr/komatsu-loomis/README.md

      + for these to be useful, need to include sufficient to allow link construction, minimum title and path
         + the notion of GraphQL occurs for this to avoid the question
 1. Based on the extension, the servlet should return the output in either XML or JSON format.
-    + just need to stay out of its way on this
+    + just need to stay out of its way on this - no, we have to do something
 1. Provide unit tests with at least 80% test coverage.
      + A unit test can indicate whether we're good against our mocks
      + we'd probably want an integration test against our deployed env actually